osirislab/armana/src/README.md

 ## Usage

 ```
-./build-and-run.sh # only after you set up
+./prepare.sh # only after you set up
 ```

+Then `docker-compose` whichever container you want